 Seth C. Hawkins, MD, FACEP, FAEMS, MFAWM, MFAEG

 Dr. Hawkins, the Carolina Wilderness EMS Externship course director, holds dual board certifications in emergency medicine and EMS, and is the first physician ever awarded the degree of Master Fellow by the Academy of Wilderness Medicine.
 He is Medical Director of Burke County EMS, Landmark Learning, the North Carolina State Parks, and Starfish Aquatics Institute, founder and current Board Chair of the Appalachian Center for Wilderness Medicine, founder and current Chief of the Appalachian Mountain Rescue Team, and co-founder of Vertical Medicine Resources.
 He is medical advisor of the North Carolina Outward Bound School and Recreational Equipment Incorporated (REI).
 He was named a “Hero of Emergency Medicine” by the American College of Emergency Physicians for his work in wilderness EMS in 2008, and received the Wilderness Medical Society Ball Watch Award (now the Ice Axe Award) in 2009.
 He also serves as Executive Editor of Wilderness Medicine Magazine and helped develop one of the first wilderness EMS degree programs in the country at Western Carolina University.
 He is the co-author of Vertical Aid: Essential Wilderness Medicine for Climbers, Trekkers, and Mountaineers and the editor of the textbook Wilderness EMS.
 He was named one of the Top 10 Innovators in EMS both in 2011, for his work as the co-founder of the Wilderness EMS Medical Course, and in 2018, for editing Wilderness EMS.
-His current academic appointment is assistant professor of emergency medicine at Wake Forest University School of Medicine
+His current academic appointment is Associate Professor of Emergency Medicine at Wake Forest University School of Medicine

 Burke EMS Special Operations Paramedics